 The resulting dried and unsorted leaves are called tencha, they look like tea flakes

-Stone Mill.
-The traditional way of grinding tencha manually, involves the use of a stone mill called ishi usu.
+Stone Mill: The traditional way of grinding tencha manually, involves the use of a stone mill called ishi usu.
 It takes several hours to produce a small quantity of matcha by using the traditional method.
 For this reason, this way of grinding tencha is usually reserved for the production of the highest grade of matcha.

 Ceramic Ball Mill.
 Used in matcha grinding factories, these large mills have ceramic balls inside that grind the matcha leaves while the external container rotates continuously.
 The mill is loaded with the desired blend of tencha leaves by a machine operator during the evenings and the mill is set to a specific program.
 The tencha is ground during the night and the resulting matcha is offloaded in the morning by one of the factory workers.
 The mill is then cleaned in between tencha loads.
 This sort of milling yields a larger quantity of matcha per hour than the traditional methods.
 It is usually used in the culinary grade matcha production.
 The downside of using this milling method is the fact that the container gets slightly hot during the process which contributes to the degradation of the matcha powder.
 This explains why culinary matcha powders are paler than their ceremonial matcha counterparts.

 Bead Mill.
 This type of mill is a recent development within the tencha grinding industry.
 It allows continuous feeding and powder granularity control, prevents leaf colour and flavour degradation with an integrated cooling system and produces larger amounts of matcha in less time than other tencha grinders, up to 20 kg per hour.
 It also allows the final product to be packed straight away, directly from the mill.
-In this way the quality of the matcha obtained can be controlled more accurately and degradation can be reduced considerably.
+In this way, the quality of the matcha obtained can be controlled more accurately and degradation can be reduced considerably.

 In summary, the quality of the matcha is determined by the way the leaves have been grown, when they have been harvested, how they have been processed and grind.
 There are however some misconceptions about matcha I would like to clarify: